eljam/react-es6-webpack-boilerplate/README.md

 * **react-router** = A complete routing solution for React.js
 * **react-hot-loader** = reload your app when you change a file
 * **babel** = es6 compiler
+* **bootstrap-sass** = use bootstrap-sass from npm instead of bower because bower will be dead soon

+## Theming
+This boilerplate is based on boostrap 3.3.5.
+With the use of bootstrap-sass you can modify your app with two files `variables.scss` and `main.scss`

 ## Webpack configuration
 ### Plugins